coxandrew/uxlab/README.md

-# UX Lab

 ## Overview

 UX Lab is an open source resource manager for collaborating on an application.
 Start by defining a project's features and user flows.
 Then upload screens that show the visual workflow of all key user interactions within your application.

 UX Lab is ideal for organizing your thoughts and sharing ideas with team members.
 Upload sketches, wireframes, mockups or screenshots of your working application.
 And it's completely free!

 ## Demo

-You can check out a live demo of UX Lab at [uxlab.heroku.com] (http://uxlab.heroku.com) and log in with:
+You can check out a live demo of UX Lab at [uxlab.heroku.com](http://uxlab.heroku.com) and log in with:

     user: tronguy
     pass: tronguy